skpref/skpref/source/README_symbolic.rst

 We justify asking end users to learn how to use the task based interface with the following:

 * It saves time and energy compared to having to merge normalised tables together into denormalised tables.
-In the future we believe it should be possible to create computational efficiencies from using normalised tables, so we designed an an interface that allows for this already.
+In the future, we believe it should be possible to create computational efficiencies from using normalised tables, so we designed an an interface that allows for this already.
 * It allows reduction and aggregation to happen in the back-end of the code, rather than putting the onus on the user to